• Alfred M. Hallmark

 Picture

-8/16 Special thanks to Terrell Kelley and Jan Wilkinson from Menard County Historical Commission for answering my questions and helping with this project.
-Jan took the time to explain that although the initial irrigation ditch (1966) marker was delivered but the "in charge" person at the time refused to install in so a second marker was later installed in 1972 and this is the one that is currently in place.
+16th August, 2022 Special thanks to Terrell Kelley and Jan Wilkinson from Menard County Historical Commission for answering my questions and helping with this project.
+Jan took the time to explain that although the initial irrigation ditch (1966) marker was delivered but the "in charge" person at the time refused to install it so a second marker was later installed in 1972 and this is the one that is currently in place.

 Arroyo de Juan Lorenzo